 Welcome to C.W.
 Worth House, an historic Wilmington, North Carolina bed and breakfast which has been welcoming guests since its restoration in 1985.
 Reminiscent of days gone by and a past rich in history, C.W.
 Worth House allows you to share past southern traditions in a rather extraordinary fashion.
 This 125 year old mansion has endured many transformations since its construction in 1893.
 It was originally built as the private home for Mr. & Mrs. Charles W. Worth until 1944 and then it became a boarding house for 40 years and finally, rescued and restored to become the elegant Inn of the present day.
 We are a traditional home based bed and breakfast with a comfortable and casual atmosphere.
 We strive to provide each guest with an experience they will remember.
 By choosing to stay at a bed and breakfast, you are supporting a small, local business and helping to insure the preservation of historic buildings and communities.

-The distinctive dual turrets of C.W.
-Worth House represent one of the most charming and historic Wilmington, NC bed and breakfasts.
-Architecturally, the house is a fine example of 19th century English Queen Anne style offering seven unique guestrooms.
-As you step through the gate, the spacious southern porch invites you to slow down, relax, and enjoy.
+This grand home with bay windows, distinctive dual turrets and porches is a fine example of 19th century English Queen Anne style and represents one of the most charming historic Wilmington, NC bed and breakfasts.
+C.W.
+Worth House offers seven unique guestrooms and balances Victorian charm with modern amenities for your comfort and convenience.
+As you step through the gate, the spacious southern porch invites you to slow down, relax and enjoy.

 The picturesque campus of UNCW, the University of North Carolina at Wilmington is located 5 miles from the inn and midway to Wrightsville Beach.
 We gladly offer visitors to the campus a special discount.